 Frequently Asked Questions

-What do the blended classes entail?
+What do the shared responsibility classes entail?

 Your child will be assessed in a variety of informal and formal ways.
 A mid-year and a final assessment will be completed by the parent and facilitator and placed in the student's file.